Why $50K–$90K Operators Should Build Systems Before Hiring a Team: Getting the Order Wrong Costs $30K+

 Morning: New person completes the first deliverable following documentation.
 You’re available for questions, but don’t intervene unless asked.

-Afternoon: Review completed work against quality standards.
-Identify what matched standards, what needs improvement.
-Adjust approach for tomorrow.
+Afternoon: Review completed work against quality standards, identify what matched standards and what needs improvement, then adjust the approach for tomorrow.

 Day 3–5: Independent Execution (8 hours/day)

-By the end of week 1: New person has completed 4-6 full deliverables.
-They know the process.
-They understand quality standards.
-They’ve solved problems using documentation.
+By the end of week 1, the new person has completed 4–6 full deliverables.
+They know the process, understand quality standards, and have solved problems using documentation.

 Week 2–3: Productive Contribution

-A new person works independently.
-You review the output.
-Make adjustments.
+In weeks 2–3, the new person works independently while you review the output and make adjustments.
 By week 3, they’re producing quality work reliably.

 Total integration time: 3 weeks from start to full productivity.